Middle East: Languages

 Greek is one of the two official languages of Cyprus, and the country's main language.
 Small communities of Greek speakers exist all around the Middle East; until the 20th century it was also widely spoken in Asia Minor (being the second most spoken language there, after Turkish) and Egypt.
 During the antiquity, Ancient Greek was the lingua franca for many areas of the western Middle East and until the Muslim expansion it was widely spoken there as well.
 Until the late 11th century, it was also the main spoken language in Asia Minor; after that it was gradually replaced by the Turkish language as the Anatolian Turks expanded and the local Greeks were assimilated, especially in the interior.

 English is one of the official languages of Akrotiri and Dhekelia.
-It is also commonly taught and used as a second language, especially among the middle and upper classes, in countries such as Egypt, Jordan, Iran, Kurdistan, Iraq, Qatar, Bahrain, United Arab Emirates and Kuwait.
+It is also commonly taught and used as a foreign second language, in countries such as Egypt, Jordan, Iran, Iraq, Qatar, Bahrain, United Arab Emirates and Kuwait.
 It is also a main language in some Emirates of the United Arab Emirates.
-It is also spoken as native language by Jewish immigrants from Anglophone countries (UK, USA, Australia) in Israel and understood widely as second language there.
+It is also spoken as native language by Jewish immigrants from Anglophone countries (UK, US, Australia) in Israel and understood widely as second language there.

 French is taught and used in many government facilities and media in Lebanon, and is taught in some primary and secondary schools of Egypt and Syria.
-Maltese, a Semitic language mainly spoken in Europe, is also used by the Franco-Maltese diaspora in Egypt.
-Also, due to widespread immigration of French Jews to Israel, it is the native language of approximately 200,000 Jews of Israel.
+Maltese, a Semitic language mainly spoken in Europe, is used by the Franco-Maltese diaspora in Egypt.
+Due to widespread immigration of French Jews to Israel, it is the native language of approximately 200,000 Jews in Israel.

-Armenian speakers are also to be found in the region.
+Armenian speakers are to be found in the region.
 Georgian is spoken by the Georgian diaspora.

 Russian is spoken by a large portion of the Israeli population, because of emigration in the late 1990s.
 Russian today is a popular unofficial language in use in Israel; news, radio and sign boards can be found in Russian around the country after Hebrew and Arabic.
 Circassian is also spoken by the diaspora in the region and by almost all Circassians in Israel who speak Hebrew and English as well.

 The largest Romanian-speaking community in the Middle East is found in Israel, where As of 1995 Romanian is spoken by 5% of the population.

 Bengali, Hindi and Urdu are widely spoken by migrant communities in many Middle Eastern countries, such as Saudi Arabia (where 20–25% of the population is South Asian), the United Arab Emirates (where 50–55% of the population is South Asian), and Qatar, which have large numbers of Pakistani, Bangladeshi and Indian immigrants.